ctownface/uwds4mat/README.md

-# uwds4mat
-UW MSE data science website
+## UW MSE data science website ##

-This is the test website of the data science classes at UW MSE.
+This is the test website of the data science classes of UW MSE.